 Faction Warfare (proper noun): conflicts between competing factions in designated regions, allowing players to engage in faction-based combat.
 Submitted by James

-FC [Fleet Commander] (noun, acronym): the man, woman, or person with the plan!
+FC (noun, acronym): Fleet Commander; the man, woman, or person with the plan!
 Submitted by Rdog

-FoF [Friend-or-Foe] (compound adjective, acronym): used to describe auto-targeting missiles, a missile group which does not require the lock action and will instead fire on the nearest legal target.
+FoF (compound adjective, acronym): Friend-or-Foe; used to describe auto-targeting missiles, a missile group which does not require the lock action and will instead fire on the nearest legal target.
 ‘I’m too lazy to krab today, I’m going to undock my FoF Caracal.’
-Submitted by @Sturmer
+Submitted by Sturmer

 Gatecamp (verb/noun): a tactic whereby players wait or set traps near stargates to catch unsuspecting travellers as they pass through.
 Submitted by James